ElizarovEugene/Veeam-compare-prodvm-to-backupvm/README.md

 | VM3  | Pool1  | 192.168.1.210| Job B |
 | VM4  | Pool2  | 192.168.1.210| Job A, Job B |

-Required for work PowerCli and VeeamPSSnapIn
+Required for work PowerCli and Veeam.Backup.PowerShell for PS servion

+Required for work pyVmomi for Python servion